SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

   - Setting up the IPV4 bridge on all nodes
   - Installing Docker or a suitable containerization tool
   - Installing Kubernetes components on all nodes
-  - Configuring master and worker nodes
+  - Configuring master Node
-  - Configuring Kubectl and Calico
+  - Configuring Network Plugins
   - Joining worker node to a Kubernetes Cluster

 #### So, let's start the installation